binnes/mkdocTest/docs/MkDocs.md

     - Pages: GitHubPages.md
 ```

-the navigation now shows the top level **cConfiguration** option as a drop down list containing the 3 sub-level entries.
+the navigation now shows the top level **Configuration** option as a drop down list containing the 3 sub-level entries.

 ![new navigation](images/navigation.png)